Threats

 - Malware disguised as a piece of harmless or desirable software.

-- Not as effective as a rootkit, which maintain root-level access while concealing malicious activity.
+- Not as effective as a rootkit (has root-level access while concealing activity)

 - Examples: fake antivirus, games, and utilities/productivity tools.